IBE160/SG-Gruppe-243/docs/prd.md

 ## 5. Scope

 ### In-Scope (Minimum Viable Product - MVP)
-- **User Authentication:** Secure user sign-up, login, and profile management.
-- **Document Upload:** Users can upload their CV in PDF, DOCX, or TXT format.
-- **AI Analysis:** The system will take a user's CV and a pasted job description as input.
-- **Personalized Application Generation:** Automatically create a tailored application letter.
+- **Personalized application generation:** Automatically creates a tailored application letter based on a user’s CV and a specific job posting.
-- **CV Improvement Suggestions:** Provide specific feedback on wording, structure, and keyword alignment.
+- **CV improvement suggestions:** Highlights areas for improvement such as wording, structure, tone/styel and keyword alignment.
-- **Qualification Gap Analysis:** Identify and list skills or qualifications from the job description that are missing from the CV.
+- **Qualification gap analysis:** Identifies missing or weak skills compared to job requirements.

 ### Out-of-Scope (Potential Future Extensions)
+- **ATS optimization module:** Adjusts formatting and content to improve compatibility with automated screening systems (ATS).
+- **Language and tone customization:** Allows users to select writing style, tone, and language level for different industries or regions.
 - Direct integration with job boards (e.g., LinkedIn, Indeed).
-- Advanced ATS optimization module for specific company systems.
-- Multi-language support and advanced tone customization.
 - Sharing features or public profile pages.

-## 6. Personas
+## 6. Personas and User Stories

+### Personas
 - **Ambitious Amina (University Student):** A final-year computer science student aiming for an internship at a top tech company.
 She is tech-savvy but time-poor, juggling studies and projects.
 She needs a tool that is fast, efficient, and gives her a competitive edge.
 - **Exploring Eric (Recent Graduate):** A recent liberal arts graduate exploring various career paths.
 He is unsure how to best position his skills for different industries (e.g., marketing, non-profit, sales).
 He needs a tool that helps him understand and articulate his transferable skills for diverse roles.

+### User Stories
+1. As a student, I want to upload my CV and a job posting so that I can get a customized application letter.
+2. As a student, I want to see what qualifications I’m missing so I can plan skill development.

-## 7. Workflow
+## 7. User Flows

-The user's interaction with the core AI functionality will be managed through an agent-based workflow to ensure user control and transparency.

-1.  **Initiation:** The authenticated user uploads their CV and pastes a target job description into the application.
-2.  **Analysis:** The user clicks "Generate Application."
-The system's backend AI Orchestration Service (the "Agent") analyzes the two documents.
-3.  **Proposal:** The Agent breaks down its findings into a series of proposed actions, which are presented to the user in the UI.
-Examples of proposals include:
-    *   "Add 'Project Management' to your skills section."
-    *   "Rephrase the bullet point about your retail job to highlight 'customer service' experience."
-    *   "I've identified a qualification gap: The job requires 'Python' which is not on your CV."
-4.  **Approval:** The user reviews these proposals.
-The UI will feature clear "Accept" or "Reject" buttons for each suggestion, giving the user full control over the final output.
-5.  **Generation:** Once the user has finished reviewing the proposals, they click a "Finalize Application" button.
-6.  **Output:** The Agent generates the final application letter based *only* on the approved suggestions and the initial documents.
-The user can then edit, copy, or download the final letter.
+**Flow 1:** Student entering the website for the first time.
+**Entry Point:** Student lands on homepage

+**1. Landing Page**
+- Student views hero section explaining the concept of this web application
+- Clicks on sign up button

+**2. Authentication and user creation**
+- Fills out form with e-mail address, first and last name and phone number
+- The user will get a verification e-mail with a code that is going to be submitted to verify the user

+**3. Finishing the user creation**
+- After sucessful user verification the user gets the option to upload their CV

+**Flow 2:** Student who already has a user enters the website **Entry Point:** Student lands on homepage

+**1. Landing Page**
+- User clicks on the log in button

+**2. Authentication**
+- User gets the option to fill out login form

+**3. Authenticated and user uses the web tool**
+- Uses the tool that compares the CV and a job advertisement
+  - The tool has a text box where the user pastes the job advertisement
+- User gets the results of compatibility tool, where the tool shows the qualification gap analysis and CV improvement suggestions
+- The user then gets the choice to get a Personalized application generated

 ## 8. Functional Criteria

 - The system MUST allow users to create an account and log in securely.
-- The system MUST allow users to upload CVs in PDF, DOCX, and TXT formats.
+- The system MUST allow users to upload CVs in PDF, DOC, and TXT formats.
 - The system MUST provide a text area for users to paste a job description.
 - The system MUST present AI-generated suggestions to the user in a clear, itemized list.
 - Each suggestion MUST be individually approvable/rejectable by the user.